Identify Network Interfaces on Linux

 /sbin/ip -4 -o a | cut -d ' ' -f 2,7 | cut -d '/' -f 1

-The output will list the interface names on the left and the associated IP addresses on the right.
+The output lists the interface names on the left and the associated IP addresses on the right.

 /sbin/ip -6 -o a | cut -d ' ' -f 2,7 | cut -d '/' -f 1

-Here too the interface names will be on the left and the IP addresses on the right.
+Here, too, the interface names are on the left, and the IP addresses are on the right.

 lo ::1/128 eth0 2001:4801:7817:72:bc18:4779:ff10:1653 eth0 fe80::be76:4eff:fe10:1633 eth1 fe80::be76:4eff:fe10:12ab